All text and images © Helvellyn Consulting 2021

 Henry Grenfell, universally known as Harry, was born on the 3rd January 1886 in Glenridding.
 His father John was working as a miner at Greenside mine and the family were living at Rake Cottages.
-John’s father was a mining agent and had moved to Glenridding from Mousehole in Cornwall, where John had been born.
+John’s father Richard was a mining agent and had moved to Glenridding from Mousehole in Cornwall in the 1860s, where John had been born.
 John had married Susan Strange in 1877.
 Susan herself came from Cranbrook in Kent.
 By the time Harry was born John and Susan already had three children -

 After Harry was born he was joined by two younger siblings, Richard, born in 1888, and Hilda Carvoso, born in 1895.
-In 1891 the family were all living at the Rake Cottages in Glenridding, as were Harry’s Uncle Hedley Grenfell, and his Great Aunt from Cornwall, Jane Grenfell.
+In 1891 the family were all living at the Rake Cottages in Glenridding, as were Harry’s Uncle Hedley Grenfell (see more below), and his Great Aunt from Cornwall, Jane Grenfell.
 Tragically in that year Harry’s brother Richard died, aged just two.

 At some point between the birth of Hilda and 1901 Harry’s family moved to Bedlington in Northumberland, where his father started working as a coalminer.
 Many other families in the Dale made a similar move, including the family of Robert Slee, and his brother Harry Slee, who about the same age as Harry Grenfell.
 By then Harry’s elder brother Frank was also working as a coal miner, his other brother Thomas as a joiner, and even young Harry himself, aged 15, was working as a token boy at the mine.
 Ten years later Harry was still living with his parents, at 9 Gordon Terrace in Bedlington.
 His father was still working underground in the coalmines but Harry himself had “escaped” and was working as a Grocers Assistant.
 By this time most of his older siblings were married, including his eldest sister Ada, who had married James Lamb from Penrith in 1904.
 James was also working at Bedlington when the war broke out.
 By this time Harry had also married, to Jane Beadnell, in July 1912.